 Welcome Center Volunteers

 The Welcome Center Volunteer Program is a dynamic opportunity for church members to offer vital assistance and provide a welcoming presence in our Welcome Center each Sunday morning.
 Welcome Center Volunteers are assisted on Sunday mornings by a designated staff member and generally commit to at least one Sunday during each quarter of the year (and more if you’d like!), serving from 9:00 – 9:30 am, 10:30 – 10:50 am, and 12:00 – 12:15 pm on their designated Sundays.

-FUMCFW Lay Ministry volunteers have an important role in connecting guests and church members to / through new and existing ministries of welcome and hospitality.
-Opportunities are for both occasional and specific longer-term task force groups.
+Lay volunteers have an important role in connecting guests and church members to new and existing ministries of welcome and hospitality.

 Follow the Welcoming Ministries Blog:

 This Sunday, our beautiful garden will be a hub of activity!
 Ladies from UMW’s Ruth and Mary-Martha Circles will be providing cookies, lemonade, and hospitality, making for a great chance to visit with old friends — and maybe to make new ones.